 Third prize: £600

-Highly commended: £170
+Highly commended: £150

-The top prizes will be divided equally between the student and the school.
+The top three prizes will be divided equally between the student and the school.
+The money for the fourth prize and those highly commended will be awarded directly to students.

 A further five to seven entries will be commended and receive a certificate.